-Chip Dicks is a former member of the Virginia House of Delegates and served on the Courts and Education committees.
-Chip also served on the Virginia Housing Commission as a House member.
-Since leaving the Legislature in 1990, he has represented associations and businesses on administrative, legislative and regulatory matters before state government agencies and the General Assembly.
-He has substantial experience representing developers on a variety of land use applications across Virginia.
-Chip has extensive experience in the laws and regulations affecting billboard signs, and in the field of landlord tenant and fair housing laws.
+Chip Dicks is a former member of the Virginia House of Delegates, served on the Courts and served on the Virginia Housing Commission as a House member.
+Since leaving the Legislature in 1990, he has represented associations and businesses on administrative, legislative and regulatory matters before state government agencies and the Virginia General Assembly.
+He has substantial experience representing developers on solar and a variety of land use applications across Virginia.
+Chip has extensive experience in the laws and regulations affecting outdoor advertising signs, and in the field of landlord tenant and fair housing laws.

-Chip co-chairs the Gentry Locke Solar Energy Team and in that capacity, represents the Chesapeake Solar & Storage Association (CHESSA) in its legislative and regulatory policy initiatives in the Commonwealth of Virginia.
-The Gentry Locke Solar Energy Team represents solar and energy storage developers in land use cases throughout Virginia.
+Chip co-chairs the Gentry Locke Solar and Energy Storage Team and in that capacity, represents private companies and industry organizations legislative and regulatory policy initiatives in the Commonwealth of Virginia.
+The Gentry Locke Solar and Energy Storage Team represents solar and energy storage developers in land use cases throughout Virginia.

 Chip joined Gentry Locke in 2018 to practice with our Government & Regulatory Affairs group in Richmond.